Using devenv with flake-parts

 devShells.default = config.devShells.projectA;

-configuration of the project.
-Just make sure the following line is in .envrc
+You can also add this to the direnv configuration of the project.
+Make sure the following line is in .envrc:

-.
-See Nix flake references for more information.
+See Nix flake references for more options.